LongChampion/HaoTuHip/MYLOG/unsorted_bin_attack.md

 # Unsorted_bin attack
 > LongChampion, 19/03/2020

 Initially, I don't think this is an attack, this is only the trick to overwrite one address in memory with a large value.
 But after a bit research, I see that the value used to overwrite is very interesting: this is a address of `main_arena + 88`.
 Why this address is interesting?
-If we overwrite this value to somewhere then read it, we can leak glibc base address.
+If we overwrite this value to somewhere then read it, we can leak **GLIBC** base address.
 ```
 #include <stdlib.h>